cam-inc/viron/packages/website/docs/04-Advanced-Guides/content-number.md

 title: Content - Number
 ---

-The primary role of contents with the type `number` is to handle response data such as DAU, PV, or any kind of number-related ones.
+The primary role of contents with the type `number` is to handle response data such as `DAU`, `PV`, or any kind of number-related ones.

 Content Objects in an OAS document should be like this: